sarthak0030/PlayVerse-The-Online-Gaming-Website/README.md

 ## PlayVerse-The-Online-Gaming-Website
 <br>
 </div>
 PlayVerse is an online gaming website where users can play games online for free.
 This website aims to provide a fun and engaging platform for gamers to discover and enjoy new games.
 It will host a wide variety of games, including puzzle games, action games, sports games, strategy games, and more.
 The user interface of our website is user-friendly.
-The site will be accessible from the desktop, enabling users to play games anytime and anywhere.
+The site will be accessible from the desktop, enabling users to play games anytime and anywhere.<br><br>

 The primary objective of this project is to create a website that offers a seamless gaming experience and encourages user engagement.
 PlayVerse is designed with keeping user experience in mind, ensuring that players can easily find and play their favourite games while enjoying a visually appealing and intuitive interface.